Genuine objects in wood

 c Renaat Nijs

-This exploration includes her hairy woodturning technique, discovered in 2022, where she unravels the wood mm by mm, releasing fibers like hair from the mass.
+This exploration includes her hairy woodturning technique, discovered in 2021, where she unravels the wood mm by mm, releasing fibers like hair from the mass.
 Here, the type of wood determines not only the hair type, but also the grain direction, the choice of chisel, and how it penetrates the wood.
 This innovative approach to an ancient craft places the beauty of imperfection above the flawlessly finished pieces of contemporary times.
-Perfectly round or circular objects suddenly acquire an organic quality, gaining unique value as each piece responds differently to this technique.
+The wood begins to resemble textile, evoking the softness of fur, gaining unique value as each piece responds differently to this technique.
 She believes it reflects that within everyone lies a rough edge—wild, yet undeniably beautiful.